 What debts are excluded from a Chapter 7 filing?

-- Federal, State, and local income taxes that became due in the last 3 years;
+- Federal, state and local income taxes that became due in the last three years;

-- Any student loan that became due within the last 7 years;
+- Any student loan that became due within the last seven years;

 - Any court-ordered fines and criminal restitution;